 Xylitol works as an anti-cavity agent in 3 ways:

-- Cavity causing bacteria cannot metabolize xylitol into acid as they do many other carbohydates and sweeteners, protecting the teeth from additional acid exposure.
+Cavity causing bacteria cannot metabolize xylitol into acid as they do many other carbohydrates and sweeteners, protecting the teeth from additional acid exposure.

 Xylitol is safe for all age groups (even children under 2), and can be found in oral rinses, sprays, toothpastes, gum, mints, and lollipops for children and adults.
 We recommend the Carifree system in our practice.